3/11/2025

 Chief Financial Officer

-We're not really making any improvement or further deterioration in the market.
+We're not really taking in any improvement or further deterioration in the market.
 There's obviously shades of gray in there.
 If you look at the range we're providing, it's probably a combination of how healthy the operating environment is within the current context of it, as well as our ability to execute against the opportunities that are in front of us.
-I think when you start to look at potential coming out outside those ranges, it's probably gonna be the market dependent and that could provide for further upside if we see some recovery there.
+I think when you start to look at potential coming out outside those ranges, it's probably going to be the market if dependent, and that could provide for further upside if we see some recovery there.

 speaker